-Figure 11.6.
-Server-side NAT prevents passive-mode FTP transfers helpful.
+Figure 11-6.
+Server-side NAT prevents passive-mode FTP transfers

+The earlier answer was to use passive mode; here the simplest answer is the reverse: use active mode.
+Unfortunately, this isn't very helpful.
 If the server is intended for general Net access, it should be made useful to the largest number of people.
 Since client-side NAT and firewall setups requiring passive-mode FTP are common, it won't do to use a server-side NAT configuration that requires active mode instead; this makes access impossible.
 One approach is to use an FTP server with special features designed to address this very problem.
 The wu-ftpd server we touched on earlier has such a feature.
-Quoting from the ftpaccess (5) manpage:
+Quoting from the ftpaccess(5) manpage: